-When you're ready to add components to your app, you should first look at the out-of-the-box components that come with the framework.
-You can also leverage these components by extending them or using composition to add them to custom components that you're building.
+When you're ready to add components to your app, first look at the built-in base components that Salesforce provides with the framework.
+You can also use these components by extending them or using composition to add them to custom components that you're building.